muratk3n/thirdwave/en/README.md

 In econ there is divisions around thriftyness and extra spending (some research popping up on the question but nothing solid), right and left have different answers.
+Fine.

-Bitcoin though just chooses one side of that argument, ignoring the other (money base cannot expand = thrift) hence it takes itself out of the discussion altogether.
+But Bitcoin exclusively chooses one side of that argument, ignoring the other (money base cannot expand = thrift) hence it takes itself out of the discussion altogether.
 A country cannot adapt BTC as currency bcz of this.

 ---